-NUR 161 Mental Health Nursing
+NUR 155 Mental Health

 Focuses on an understanding of basic theories significant in mental health care and practice.
 Nursing process is utilized to explain the care needs of the client with neurobiological and psychosocial imbalances through a mental wellness to illness continuum.
 The student builds on basic nursing care and assessment, to include mental status examination, focused therapeutic communication, self-awareness, healthcare team collaboration, and therapeutic nurse-patient relationships in select settings.
-Testing and professional fees.
-3 lecture hours per week.
-Prerequisites: NUR 100, NUR 110, NUR 111 and NUR 112 or advanced standing.
-NUR 140, NUR 150, NUR 151, NUR 152, and NUR 162.
+Clinical focuses on providing the student with foundational understanding of patient needs and nursing practice in mental health across service lines of inpatient and outpatient settings available in the community.
+Involves approximately 2 lecture hours per week and 45 patient contact hours per semester.
+Clinical is Pass/Fail.
+Prerequisites: NUR 105, NUR 118, NUR 121, and NUR 145.
+Corequisites: NUR 122, NUR 163, and NUR 165.
+Offered spring semester.